Maxi100a/Olympic_Medals_Predictor/README.md

 ### Thorough Investigation
 Our project showed you can predict Olympic medal outcome based on historical data with a high level of accuracy with each of the models ranging from 88-92% accuracy.
 To evaluate our results, we created a confusion matrix for each model.
 A confusion matrix shows the model’s prediction compared to the true outcome allowing a comprenenshive view.
 Our results reflected similar patterns with relatively similar outcomes accross all models.
 Excluded instances of no medals, the models predicted gold the best, with decision tree prediction it correctly 62.76%, followed by silver (54.42%) and bronze (52.24%).
 Notably, predicting no medal was the best across all models with random forest predicting it correctly 99.67% of the time.
 Interestingly, when no medal is predicted instead of either a gold, silver or bronze, gold preforms the best.
 For example in the decision tree matrix, a no medal was predicted instead of a gold 26.18% compared to 34.65% for silver and 38.8% for bronze.

+In terms of scaling this project up, we recommend exploring different architectures for a neural network.
+This model is as good as it's hardward limitations allow, so if you create a more intricate strucutre, it is possible to improve this model's accuracy.
+Aside from your standard python debugging difficulties, there were no major limitations for this project.

+### Future Steps
+Following this project, we recommend incoporating more into the final visualization of the models.
+For example, hosting the data on an interactive webserver that allows you to explore the predictions of the models would make for a challenging addition to this project that would elevate it.
+Another example of how you can change this project is instead of dropping the entries with missing columns, fill them in with an average value for that sport.
+If you do this, you will significantly change the size of the dataset which may allow for better model performance.

 ## Setup